Harpagoxenus sublaevis

-Range and Habitat
+Range and habitat

-H. sublaevis is found in European mountain ranges up to 2400 meters.
+Harpagoxenus sublaevis is found in European mountain ranges up to 2400 meters.
 It can be found in the following regions: Russia, Italy, Norway, Germany, Denmark, Albania, Turkey, Romania, and Bulgaria.
 The ant predominantly lives in bogs, forests, and mountain slopes.
 These habitats suit it since it builds its nests in rotting logs and stumps, underneath bark, and under rocks.

 Morphology

-H. sublaevis is a yellow to brown ant that has different morphs within the species depending on their role in the colony.
+Harpagoxenus sublaevis is a yellow to brown ant that has different morphs within the species depending on their role in the colony.
 Queens are larger and do the majority of reproduction for the colony.
 The queen creates sister workers who are highly related to one another and can themselves be fertile.
 The workers may be winged or not winged.
 Workers will also vary in size depending on nutrient availability and even what their host species is.
 The host species is also slightly altered in their morphology in that the host females are never fertile.
 Workers can vary in size, ocelli and thoracic structure, as well as reproductive ability.

 Reproduction

-H. sublaevis, like many ant species, is female dominant.
+Harpagoxenus sublaevis, like many ant species, is female dominant.
 The queen produces workers who are predominantly female.
 This is backed up by the enforcing of monogyny within the colonies through aggression in females.
 In these colonies the females form a sexual dominance hierarchy based on aggressive behavior.
 The vast majority of females will not mate and many will not even be fertile.
-In both queen-right and queen-less colonies their may be a few non-queen females who are able to lay eggs.
+In both queen-right and queen-less colonies there may be a few non-queen females who are able to lay eggs.
 However, it has been shown that in colonies with a queen the queen does inhibit fertilization and egg laying in other females.
 In most cases the females stop other females from laying eggs with aggression.
 When females are fertilized, eggs are laid anywhere from 8–47 days later.

-H. sublaevis also exhibits interesting mating behavior.
+Harpagoxenus sublaevis also exhibits interesting mating behavior.
 When ready to mate, females will exit the nest and climb nearby vegetation such as some grass or a twig and stay there with their gaster erect.
 The ants then produce a sexual pheromone, which is used to attract males and entice them to mate.
 This behavior occurs during the summer when it is hot and dry outside and in the evening.
 The females will remain in their position calling for a mate until mated or until it is dark.
 Once it is dark they disappear until the next day when they return to calling for a mate.